DUI Diversion – RIDR

 The State Attorney’s Office has indicated that it might be flexible on these conditions under the right circumstances, so even if you think you might not be eligible, it is a good idea to talk to an experienced criminal defense attorney about how these eligibility requirements might impact your case.

-Even if you are not eligible for RIDR, if the prosecutor will have a difficult time proving the case at trial, they might agree on a similar disposition to avoid a trial.
+Even if you are not eligible for RIDR, if the prosecutor will have difficulty proving the case at trial, they might agree on a similar disposition to avoid a trial.

 At Sammis Law Firm, we’ve had many cases in which our client was eligible for RIDR but decided not to enter the diversion program.
-We were then able to negotiate a slightly better result right before a motion hearing or trial.
+We then negotiated a slightly better result right before a motion hearing or trial.

 Different Levels of RIDR Initiative Sanctions